 “There is no ‘safe’ level of asbestos exposure for any type of asbestos fiber,” the agency said.
 “Every occupational exposure to asbestos can cause injury of disease; every occupational exposure to asbestos contributes to the risk of getting an asbestos related disease.”

-People with mesothelioma can file a lawsuit against companies responsible for their asbestos exposure.
+People who were diagnosed can file a mesothelioma lawsuit against companies responsible for their asbestos exposure.
 Family members who have lost a loved one to the cancer can file wrongful death claims.

 Symptoms and Diagnosis